manny-torres-02/Spotify-test/README.md

 Take what I pull and push this to an AI recommneder

+# find a GPT/Gemeni/LLAMA
+- this is the key piece where we should be able to embed the gpt, and ask for a reccomendation

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.